Market Integrity

 The Bottom Line

-Market integrity is the cornerstone of a functional capitalist system.
-Investors looking to participate in the markets must trust that the game is fair.
-Market integrity is the practice of enforcing rules that prevent fraud, manipulation, and unfair advantages.
-Through rigorous surveillance and enforcement, regulators aim to ensure that prices reflect economic reality.
-On the other hand, the increasing complexity of markets makes this a constant challenge.
-Ultimately, a market without integrity is just a casino where the house—or the cheaters—always wins.
+Market integrity is the vital cornerstone of a functional and prosperous capitalist system.
+For investors looking to participate in the financial markets with confidence, they must be able to trust that the "game" is fair, transparent, and free from hidden traps.
+Market integrity is the practice of enforcing strict rules and using advanced technology to prevent fraud, manipulation, and unfair advantages.
+Through rigorous surveillance, dedicated enforcement, and continuous rulemaking, regulators aim to ensure that prices always reflect genuine economic reality rather than the whims of bad actors.
+On the other hand, the increasing speed and complexity of modern digital markets makes maintaining this integrity a constant and difficult challenge.
+Ultimately, a market without integrity is nothing more than a casino where the house—or the cheaters—always wins, whereas a market with high integrity is the world's most powerful engine for wealth creation and social progress.

 At a Glance